How to Build a Consistent Strategy for Co-Branding Marketing Efforts

 The benefits of co-branding are undeniable.
 But it’s also understandable that brands and retailers may be wary of ceding control of their messaging and brand representation to other companies.
 These tips for developing consistency in co-branding will help bring peace of mind and success to marketers on both sides of the partnership.

 Written by Allison Wilker

 Allison Wilker is Icon’s Chief Client Officer and has 23 years of leading clients to marketing, retail, and PR success.
-Clients include Tempur-Sealy, College of Mt.
-St. Joseph, Skyline, and Valvoline.
+Clients include Tempur Sealy, Mt.
+St. Joseph University, Skyline, Fifth Third Bank, and Valvoline.
 Allison’s focus is in consumer durable goods, food, education, and finance.